theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-security.md

 <properties
-   pageTitle="StorSimple-Sicherheit | Microsoft Azure"
+   pageTitle="StorSimple security | Microsoft Azure"
-   description="In diesem Abschnitt werden die Sicherheits- und Datenschutzfunktionen zum Schutz Ihres StorSimple-Diensts und -Geräts sowie Ihrer lokalen Daten und Daten in der Cloud beschrieben." services="storsimple" documentationCenter="NA" authors="SharS"
+   description="Describes the security and privacy features that protect your StorSimple service, device, and data on premises and in the cloud." services="storsimple" documentationCenter="NA" authors="SharS"